2025 Premier Volleyball League Invitational Conference

-The 2025 Premier Volleyball League Invitational Conference was the 21st conference of the Premier Volleyball League and the second conference and third tournament of the 2024–25 season.
-The fourth Invitational Conference runs from August 21 to 31, 2025 and will feature five of the league's local teams alongside one foreign guest team.
+The 2025 Premier Volleyball League Invitational Conference was the first conference of the 2025–26 Premier Volleyball League season and the second tournament of the season.
+The fourth Invitational Conference runs from August 21 to 31, 2025 and featured five of the league's local teams alongside one foreign guest team.
 The tournament was initially set to start on August 19, two days before its current schedule.

-The PLDT High Speed Hitters won the conference after beating guest team Kobe Shinwa University in the championship match in four sets, giving them back-to-back gold medals following their preseason triumph.
-The Creamline Cool Smashers beat the Chery Tiggo Crossovers in straight sets to complete the podium and retain their streak of nineteen consecutive podium finishes.
+The PLDT High Speed Hitters won the conference after beating the guest team Kobe Shinwa University in the championship match in four sets, giving them back-to-back gold medals following their preseason triumph.
+The Creamline Cool Smashers swept the Chery Tiggo Crossovers in the 3rd medal match to complete the podium and retain their streak of nineteen consecutive podium finishes.

 Qualification

 The 2025 Invitational Conference follows the same format as the 2024 edition.
 It is a smaller-scale tournament where only a selection of teams will qualify based on performance from the previous conference.

 Four slots were allocated for the semifinalists of the 2025 PVL on Tour.
 These were Chery Tiggo Crossovers, Cignal HD Spikers, Creamline Cool Smashers, and PLDT High Speed Hitters.
 As part of the Invitational Conference, the league invited two foreign guest teams to compete.
 The Kurashiki Ablaze and Kobe Shinwa University, both from Japan, were announced to compete on August 13.
 Kobe Shinwa will make their debut after backing out of the 2022 edition.

 On August 21, it was announced that Kurashiki, which would have made their third consecutive Invitational appearance, will no longer compete due to a "serious compliance violation" by head coach Hideo Suzuki.
 An invitation was first sent to the Farm Fresh Foxies, but the team instead gave the invitation to the Zus Coffee Thunderbelles, which accepted it.